-On 24th June 1942, the cruiser HMS Phoebe docked in Belfast, Co.
-Antrim.
-On board were King George VI and Queen Elizabeth on a 3-day visit to Northern Ireland.
+On 24th June 1942, the cruiser HMS Phoebe docked in Belfast.
+On board were King George VI and Queen Elizabeth on a 3-day visit to Ulster.
 Plans for the royal visit were top secret, however, once the people of Northern Ireland heard the King and Queen were in town, crowds lined the streets.

 On Wednesday 24th June 1942, the royal couple arrived on board HMS Phoebe.
 Along the docks, stood a guard comprised of 30th Battalion Royal Ulster Rifles and band.
 A cheer from workers in the shipyard signaled the approach of the cruiser and soon people appeared on roofs, walls, and other vantage points.
 HMS Phoebe bore the Union Jack, the Royal Standard, and the flag of Trinity House, all signifying the presence of King George VI, Admiral of the Fleet.